Wills, Trusts & Probate

 What types of powers of attorney are available in California?

-Can I limit the powers granted to my agent?
+Can I limit the powers I grant to an agent?

 What happens if I become incapacitated without a power of attorney?

-How can I revoke or change my power of attorney?
+How do I revoke or change a power of attorney?

-Is a power of attorney the same as a living trust?
+How does a power of attorney differ from a living trust?

 Do powers of attorney need to be notarized in California?